towolf/towolf.github.com/docs/PsychDemos/DriftDemo3.markdown

 hardware, see DriftDemo4.

 We create one single texture with a static sine grating.
-The texture is a power\-of\-two texture, one whose width and height are powers of two.
+The texture is a power-of-two texture, one whose width and height are powers of two.

 Such textures can be drawn in a special scrolling mode, as if they would extend in each direction to infinity, periodically repeating